cmpe/2300-public/docs/notes/Notes09_Collections/README.md

 d.Add(new Thing(6), 32);
 Console.WriteLine("Lambda for 'odd' keys");

+// dictionary extension predicates will use an iterator of KeyValuePair<> of the dictionary type.
+// This provides the flexibility to access both Key and Value objects
-// grab entries for Key Things with ODD X values

-foreach (KeyValuePair<Thing, int> p in d.Where( entry => entry.Key.X % 2 == 1))
+// grab entries for Key Things with ODD X values foreach (KeyValuePair<Thing, int> p in d.Where( entry => entry.Key.X % 2 == 1))
   Console.WriteLine("Key = {0} Value = {1}", p.Key.X, p.Value);